Convex Hulls of Grassmannians and Combinatorics of Symmetric Hypermatrices: Symmetric Hypermatrices

 and

 Then the triple $(V, E, w)$ is a $d$-uniform weighted hypergraph.
-Conversely, for a given $d$-uniform weighted hypergraph $(V, E, w)$, one can associate a strongly off-diagonal symmetric nonnegative $d$-hypermatrix.
-Consider a strongly off-diagonal symmetric nonnegative $d$-hypermatrix $A$ whose $j$-th slice sum is $r_{j} \geq 0$.
+Conversely, for a given $d$-uniform weighted hypergraph $(V, E, w)$, one can associate a strongly hollow symmetric nonnegative $d$-hypermatrix.
+Consider a strongly hollow symmetric nonnegative $d$-hypermatrix $A$ whose $j$-th slice sum is $r_{j} \geq 0$.
 Then the associated $d$-uniform weighted hypergraph $(V, E, w)$ satisfies

 for each $j \in \langle n \rangle$.
-Thus Theorem \ref{Hakimi} can be interpreted as a result about realizability of a $d$-uniform weighted hypergraph for a given degree sequence.
+Thus Theorem \ref{Hakimi} can be interpreted as a result about realizability of a $d$-uniform weighted hypergraph for a given weighted degree sequence.